monkeyhurray/movie-pro/README.md

 # mvoie-pro

-using NodeJS, Express, react, TypeScript and Es6
+using NodeJS, Express, React, Redux, TypeScript and Es6

 ---